 The White Queen’s counterpart in Through the Looking-Glass, the Red Queen, shares to some degree her opposite’s obsession with food, while also displaying a domineering disposition.
 Within seconds into their first meeting the Red Queen begins her cultivation of Alice’s manners: “Look up, speak nicely, and don’t twiddle you fingers all the time” (TLG 140).
 She continues to drill Alice throughout the novel, imperiously instructing her (“Speak when you’re spoken to!”
 (TLG 220)) and quizzing her (“Can you answer useful questions?…How is bread made?”
 (TLG 223)).The Red Queen not only molds Alice into a queen herself, but also attempts to cultivate in Alice an obsession with food.
 She does so both by suggesting how bread is made is a “useful” question and by telling a thirsty Alice, “I know what you’d like!…Have a biscuit?”
 (TLG 143).
 Alice takes the offering, “though it wasn’t at all what she wanted” (TLG 143), and so the Red Queen forces an inappropriate eating experience upon Alice, forcing Alice to eat for the sake of eating and not for the sake of hunger.
 The Red Queen grooms Alice, who does eventually display the very same adverse qualities as the other queens.

 The most terrifying of these four women is also the most powerful: the Queen of Hearts.
 This queen is portrayed as irrationally temperamental and single-mindedly violent.
 She repeatedly screams variations of “Off with his/her/their head/heads!” ten times in the four chapters she appears in Wonderland, yelling out these orders for the smallest of infractions, for she “had only one way of settling all difficulties, great or small” (AAW 75).
 The importance of food to the Queen is evident when she holds an entire trial to determine who stole her tarts so that she can have that person executed.
 The Queen of Hearts “made [these] tarts” (AAW 96) herself, suggesting a close connection with the food.
-In this trial, which takes up the final two chapters of Wonderland, we can see a clear linkage between womanhood, irrational violence, and food.
+In this trial, which takes up the final two chapters of Wonderland, we can see the author create a clear linkage between womanhood, irrational violence, and food.

 In Carroll’s Alice books, Alice’s own control of her size-changing through eating only leads to her eventually joining the ranks of these madwomen.
 In Wonderland, Alice herself becomes hungry for the first time at the Queen’s trial – she sees in the courtroom “a large dish of tarts” which “looked so good, that it made Alice quite hungry to look at them” (AAW 95).
 Alice thinks to herself, “I wish they’d get the trial done…and hand round the refreshments!”
 (AAW 95).
 Now that Alice has learned to control the effects of food upon her body, she can consume food for her own benefit, and is thus able to safely desire it.
 No one is served tarts, and so unsated, Alice’s hunger continues to grow.
 At the trial Alice sees the Mad Hatter bite “a large piece out of his teacup”, and “Just at this moment Alice [feels] a very curious sensation” (AAW 98).
 Alice soon figures out that “she was beginning to grow larger again” (AAW 98).
 Eventually Alice grows to “her full size”, at which point she confronts the Queen and her royal deck, exclaiming, “Who cares for you? …You’re nothing but a pack of cards!”
 (AAW 108).
 Alice’s unchecked hunger has empowered to the point where she can challenge the ultimate authority of Wonderland.